 To give your donation special meaning include the name of the Mustang you would like to help support

-These lucky few Navajo Mustangs are being pastured and given the opportunity to fully heal in a sanctuary environment through Wild For Life Foundation.
+These lucky few Navajo Mustangs refugees have been placed into WFLF's Wild Horse Safe Haven Protection Program WHSHPP for homeless and victimized horses.
 This would not be possible without the continued kind and generous support of compassionate people like you.

-This is not only a brand new beginning for these horses, but a new beginning for the horse loving community.
-WFLF is dedicated to assuring the forever safe harbor of all rescue horses under its charter, which means seeing that their housing and care is provided for the lifetime of each horse.
-To accomplish this, the WFLF is seeking to acquire land for an Educational Sanctuary in the North County San Diego area.
-The rescue and sanctuary facilities will addititionally provide a variety of community programs to benefit both people and the horses.
+The expanded sanctuary facilities will addititionally provide a variety of community programs to benefit both people and the horses.
 In this manner the WFLF will serve America's most needy equines while at the same time, touch the lives of local disadvantaged youth, wounded veterans, and beyond, through natural partnerships and equine assisted learning programs.

-Wild for Life Foundation, an all volunteer 501 c3 charity that relies 100% on donations is working around the clock to assure the forever safe harbor for these and other wild and domestic equines.
-Funds are currently being raised to pay for needed feed, hay and vet medical care.
-Donations are 100% tax deductible to the full extent permitted by law.
+Wild for Life Foundation, a volunteer based 501 c3 charity that relies 100% on donations is working around the clock to assure the forever safe harbor for these and other wild and domestic equines.
+Funds are currently being raised to support these efforts.
+Please consider making a meaningful donation today.
+100% of the funds received go directly to the aid of the imperiled horses we serve.
+Donations are 100% tax deductible to the fullest extent permitted by law.

 Business Sponsorship Opportunities are also available.
 Contact Corporate Giving via email at email@example.com to discuss how your company and Wild For Life Foundation can work together to meet your needs while spreading the word to help Lift Humanity through Compassion for Animals.